- Home

 - Leadership Institute

+Meet The ARSL TeamKate Laughlin, Executive Director Kate has worked in or with libraries for over 25 years, beginning with materials handling and front line service, in circulation and reference provision, branch management, continuing education, strategic planning, and association management.
+While on a leave from her position as the Staff Training Coordinator for The Seattle Public Library, Kate had the opportunity to deliver essential training for small and rural libraries on behalf of the Washington State Library, and she fell in love with that community.
+Resigning her SPL position, she went on to train and consult with dozens of libraries, eventually becoming the Executive Director of the Washington Library Association.
+In January 2020, Kate became the first Executive Director of the Association for Rural & Small Libraries.
+In the nearly six years since, she has developed and expanded a dedicated team of professionals to support the needs of rural library professionals located throughout the United States and Canada.
+In her free time, Kate enjoys eagle-watching, mushroom foraging, and hanging with her pound puppy, Daisy.
 Megan Fontaine, Assistant Director Megan started her library career in Destin, Florida, where she worked for six years in library administration and programming.
 While there, she saw firsthand the difference a small library can make to its community.
 Megan joined the ARSL team as an Administrative Assistant in 2020 while pursuing her Master of Library and Information Science from the University of Washington, which she obtained in June 2022.
 In October 2022, she became ARSL's first Assistant Director.
 She has a passion for advocacy and a deep commitment to giving back to the small library community that has given her so much throughout her life.

-Brooke Van Eyk, Fund Development Coordinator Brooke's career began in the banking and finance sector, where she developed extensive expertise in technical writing, budget management, project management, and business operations.
+Brooke Van Eyk, Development Director Brooke's career began in the banking and finance sector, where she developed extensive expertise in technical writing, budget management, project management, and business operations.
 Drawn to the library profession through years of volunteer work, she earned her Master of Library and Information Science from San Jose State University.
 After completing her degree, she joined the ARSL team in July 2024, focusing on fundraising to support workforce development and community programming.
 She is deeply committed to promoting the values that make libraries dynamic and inclusive community spaces.

-Rhys Day, Administrative Assistant Originally from New York City, Rhys Day graduated from the University of St. Andrews with a double major in Art History and Mathematics.
+Rhys Day, Administrative Coordinator Originally from New York City, Rhys Day graduated from the University of St. Andrews with a double major in Art History and Mathematics.
 His professional background is in customer service and administrative work, but he also has experience in advocacy, event management, and community work from various volunteer positions.
 He is passionate about libraries, museums, and how public access to cultural resources can be furthered in the modern world.
 Rhys enjoys a good mystery or romance novel, baking, and learning new languages and skills.
 He is new to the PNW and excited to explore Seattle and the nature around it!

 |